Colour guard: Vatican City

-In the Swiss Guard, the bearer of the colours is the sergeant major of the guard.
+In the Swiss Guard, the bearer of the colour (either the official colour of the Guard or a ceremonial version of the national flag) is the sergeant major of the guard.
 On such occasions, he is protected by two guardsmen (one to either side, ranked at either corporal or vice-corporal) carrying flame-bladed swords in place of the Guard's nominal ceremonial weapon, the halberd.

 In film and television

 "On Guard: A Story of American Youth" is 2023 documentary film directed by Allen Otto and executive produced by Jim Czarnecki.
 The film premiered at the 2023 Philadelphia Latino Film Festival.
-The film follows the journey of an all-female colour guard team at Bel Air High School whose goal is to qualify for the 2020 WGI World Championships, which were ultimately canceled due to the COVID-19 pandemic, with a performance dedicated to the victims of the 2019 El Paso Shooting.
+The film follows the journey of an all-female colour guard team at Bel Air High School whose goal is to qualify for the 2020 WGI World Championships, which were ultimately canceled due to the COVID-19 pandemic, with a performance dedicated to the victims of the 2019 El Paso Walmart shooting.

 Contemporary Color is a 2016 documentary film directed by Turner Ross and Bill Ross IV.
 The film was produced as a collaboration between David Byrne, Michael Gottwald, Dan Janvey and Josh Penn.